lanl/Tardigrade-examples/docs/software_usage.rst

 The "-diagnostic_order 1" argument guarantees that the simulation output will be associated with a first order finite element space.
 This is important because Ratel uses a nodal FEM, so all outputs are provided at the nodes.
-The definition of nodal volumes (required for the Micromorphic Filter) are only well-posed for linear elements.
+The definition of nodal volumes (required for the Micromorphic Filter) is only well-posed for linear elements.

 Finally, the VTK file(s) containing the Ratel results are converted to the XDMF file required for the Micromorphic Filter using the :py:mod:`model_package.DNS_Ratel.vtk_to_xdmf`